Deltares-research/geost/docs/about.md

 These often complex and high-stake problems require good, reproducible and thoroughly tested workflows all the way from subsurface data sources (BRO, GDNR, local files) to for instance 3D subsurface models.
 Therefore, Deltares started the development of GeoST as a tool to support the use of subsurface data in Python.
-It provides easy ways to access, work with and combining many different sources of subsurface data by providing frequently used (spatial) selection functionalities, analytical solutions and reading and export methods for industry standard third party software.
+It provides easy ways to access, work with and combine many different sources of subsurface data by providing frequently used (spatial) selection functionalities, analytical solutions and reading and export methods for industry standard third party software.

 As shown in the figure below, it is aimed at bridging the gap between subsurface data sources and all the analyses, visualisation and modelling efforts that follow.
 Simple visualisations and analyses may directly be used to give expert advice or subsurface data can be used to create more advanced schematizations and models that serve as an input for applied models.